Menu

 For these reasons, the Recycle Bin falls short of meeting most standard definitions of backup – such as that of Gartner, which states that true data protection requires the ability to “capture point-in-time copies of enterprise data for the purpose of recovering it from multiple data loss scenarios, enhancing data protection initiatives and expanding data insights and access capabilities.”

-OneDrive’s sync feature allows files stored in the cloud to be mirrored on your local device and vice versa.
+OneDrive’s sync feature mirrors files between the cloud and your local device.
 This enables real-time access to your files, both online and offline.
-Any changes made on your device are reflected in OneDrive and across all synced devices, ensuring you’re always working with the latest version of a file.
+When you make changes on your device, OneDrive updates them and syncs the latest version across all devices, ensuring you always work with the most up-to-date file..
 This is especially convenient for users who frequently switch between devices or require access to files while offline.

 However, OneDrive Sync is not a true backup solution.
 Because changes sync in real time, accidental deletions, overwrites or ransomware-encrypted files will also sync across devices – potentially destroying or corrupting files everywhere.
 Without a separate, time-stamped backup, recovery from such events can be very difficult.
 In addition, syncing doesn’t capture system files, application data or settings and it lacks point-in-time restore capabilities, making it unsuitable as a standalone disaster recovery method.